themeteorchef/mailing-lists-with-mailchimp/mailing-lists-with-mailchimp.md

 ```
 See how this is working?
 Whenever we click on that red "X" icon, we confirm that the user wants to delete this subscriber and then call to our `handleSubscriber` function.
 Inside, we pass `this.email` as the email (which is equal to the item in the list where the click originated from) and then we pass `'unsubscribe'` as the action.
 Remember that earlier when we defined our method `handleSubscriber`, we grabbed this `action` value to call the corresponding method in the MailChimp API.
 So here, instead of `'subscribe'` we pass `'unsubscribe'`.

-Notice, too, that after we pass our setting object, we're adding _another_ argument, our template instance.
+Notice, too, that after we pass our settings object, we're adding _another_ argument, our template instance.
 Why is that?
 Recall that our call to MailChimp's API for fetching our subscribers is _not_ reactive.
 In order to "fake" reactivity, we want to be able to "refresh" our list of subscribers after we've removed one.
 To do this, then, we can access our `getSubscribers` function we defined on our template earlier!
 Let's update our `handleSubscriber` function to see how this works.

 <p class="block-header">/client/modules/handle-subscriber.js</p>